jmasllorens/ikope/README.md

     * Dashboard with I-KOPE data
     * Seminars and Publications complete CRUD
-    * General Users & Admin Users list, with a delete option enabled
+    * General Users & Admin Users lists, with a delete option enabled
     * Profile Settings available

 <strong>Basic User</strong>

     * Dashboard with I-KOPE & personal data
     * All Seminars and My Seminars pages
-    * Publications complete CRUD
+    * Publications complete experimental CRUD
-    * Profile Settings available, with the possibility of enable the Patients Section
+    * Profile Settings available, with the possibility to enable the Patients Section
     * Contact form